asultan123/FLP_Scheduling/README.md

 ### To start virtual enviornment
 poetry shell

+## Synthetic task graph generation
+The layer-by-layer approach described in [1] is used to generate appropriate task graphs that represent dependency relations that exist in many real world applications.

 ## Techniques

-The below technique list will be updated everytime a new technique is added.
+The technique list below will be updated everytime a new technique is added.

 ### Exhaustive Search